stepleton/cameo/aphid/selector/MANUAL.md

 store.
 Most of this information must be accompanied by a valid checksum word in order for the Selector to consider the data valid.

-### S(witch port
+### P(ort

-The **Switch port** command changes the parallel port in use by the Selector.
+The **Port** command changes the parallel port in use by the Selector.
 By changing parallel ports, you can use the Selector to control multiple Cameo/Aphid devices connected to the same computer.
 This command presents this
 interface:
 ```